Did you know?

 Best Time to Swim with a Whale Shark

-The good news is that the likelihood of swimming with a whale shark on your first tour is around 95% success rate from very late March to late July each year.
+The great news?
+You’ve got about a 90% chance of swimming with a whale shark on your very first tour!
+This awesome success rate holds strong from late March to late August each year.

 Early to mid May is usually the quietest time of the peak season, so if fewer people around floats your boat it’s a great time to visit the Ningaloo.
 The weather cools down, so there’s more time during daylight hours to see and do and experience what Cape Range National Park, the Ningaloo Reef and Coral Bay and Exmouth have to offer too.